-Then let us tell you about the other breathtaking things about the country- its magnificent coastal cities!.
+Then, let us tell you all about the other breathtaking things about Spain – coastal cities that are beyond magnificent!

-Because, as necessary as it is to get kissed in Italy, it is paramount to get sun-kissed on the dazzling streets of these places in Spain.
+As necessary as it is to get kissed while visiting the idyllic Italian coast, it is paramount to get sun-kissed on the dazzling streets of some of the best beach cities in Spain.

 So, hold on tight because we’re about to take you out on a sensory ride to these 5 amazing Spanish coastal cities that you’ve probably never heard of!

 Here are our top 5 picks of the most amazing Spanish coastal cities to visit!

 Alicante, or Alacant, is a city on the coast of Costa Blanca in Spain and a beautiful, historic Mediterranean port.

 It is an ideal destination for those who are on the lookout for the experience of a luxurious beach vacation, rather than opting for a tour of Italy’s gorgeous countryside.
 It boasts of some stunning beaches like the Santa Pola, El Portet in Moraira, and La Granadella in Javea.

 Also, you can plan an excursion out to the Island of Tabarca, or choose to enjoy nature’s beauty at the Canalejas Park.
 If you want to relish the art and culture of the place, do visit the Casa de la Cultura (cultural center) with its vast library and historical archives.